Early 20th-Century Duffner & Kimberly Table Lamp

-APPRAISER: I think that the fall also caused a couple of cracks in the glass that does exist.
+APPRAISER: I think that the fall also caused a couple of cracks in the glass, right?

 GUEST: Yes, there are a few very minor ones, yeah.

-APPRAISER: Okay, well, it is not a Handel lamp.
-It is of the same period as the Handel lamp and Tiffany lamps, but it is made by a company, Duffner & Kimberley.
+APPRAISER: Well, it is not a Handel lamp.
+It is of the same period as the Handel lamp and Tiffany lamps, but it is made by a company, Duffner and Kimberly.

-GUEST: Oh, I did see that on the stem.
+GUEST: Oh, I did see that on the stem, yeah.

-APPRAISER: Yeah, okay.
-They were in New York, so you saw here the little Duffner & Kimberley label.
-This is a beautiful leaded glass shade.
+APPRAISER: This is a beautiful leaded glass shade.
 Very, very well done.
 It's a great form.
-And you have a gilt bronze base that, to me, is just drop-dead gorgeous.
+And you have a gilt bronze base that to me is just drop dead gorgeous.